 The measles used to be one of the world’s most common childhood diseases.
-Since the introduction of the measles vaccine, however, the disease is rarely seen in the U.S. But people have a reason to still feel cautious about what might seem like an old-timey affliction: Between January and July 14, 2018, there were 107 reported cases of the measles across 21 states and Washington, D.C.
-The year before, 118 people from 15 different states (and D.C.) contracted the disease.
-Here are seven things to know about the infectious respiratory illness.
+Since the introduction of the measles vaccine, however, the disease is rarely seen in the U.S. But people still have reason for concern about symptoms like the telltale measles rash: In 2018, there were 349 reported cases of the measles across 26 states and Washington, D.C.
+The year before, 120 people contracted the disease.
+Here are seven things to know about measles symptoms and treatments.

-There was a time not so long ago when getting measles was a near ubiquitous part of childhood.
+There was a time not so long ago when exhibiting measles symptoms was a near-ubiquitous part of childhood.
 In the 4th century CE, Chinese alchemist Ko Hung wrote of the differences between smallpox and measles, and the disease was described in the 9th century by the famous Persian physician Rhazes.
 There were major epidemics of the disease in the 11th and 12th centuries [PDF].

 The measles virus is considered one of the most contagious viruses around: Without vaccination, around 90 percent of people who are exposed to the virus will become infected.

 A person exposed to measles will begin to show symptoms seven to 14 days after exposure.
-The disease presents itself with symptoms like coughing, congestion, fever, and most famously, a full-body skin rash.
+Common measles symptoms include coughing, congestion, fever, and most famously, a full-body skin rash.
 But a third of measles cases involve complications ranging from diarrhea to pneumonia, brain swelling, and coma.
 Pneumonia causes around 60 percent of fatalities when it comes to measles complications.